aiven/devportal/docs/community.rst

 **Aiven Console**: https://console.aiven.io - your Aiven web interface.
 New accounts get a free trial.

-**Help Articles**: https://help.aiven.io - more tech facing goodness to help you get things done.
+**Help articles**: https://help.aiven.io - more tech facing goodness to help you get things done.

 **Twitter**: https://twitter.com/aiven_io - we love to chat!
 Tell us what you're building with Aiven :)